-Click <Finish>.
+Click the [Finish] button.

-- Any updates that have been applied to Resource Orchestrator will be deleted during uninstallation. - When uninstallation is stopped due to errors (system errors or processing errors such as system failure) or cancellation by users, resolve the causes of any problems, and then attempt uninstallation again.
+- Any patches that have been applied to Resource Orchestrator will be deleted during uninstallation.

+- When uninstallation is stopped due to errors (system errors or processing errors such as system failure) or cancellation by users, resolve the causes of any problems, and then attempt uninstallation again.